Informo/specs/content/information-distribution/article.md

 that has been declared by its source.
 The article **can** also include optional properties, such as the item's description, read duration, NSFW marker, etc..

-The article JSON object **must** be encapsulated in a [signed matrix event](/information-distribution/signature), using one of the source's keys.
+The article JSON object **must** be encapsulated in a [signed Matrix event](/information-distribution/signature), with its signature generated with one of the source's keys.

 If the original news item contains media, these media **should** be uploaded to the node using [Matrix's content repository